Being Alone Need Not Be Lonely

-Single moms feel lonely.
-They are often alone.
-Not the dream life.
-Difficulties and disappointments are often daily events.
+Most women feel alone from time to time.
+Single moms often feel lonely.
+It’s not the dream life.
+Difficulties and disappointments may be daily events.
 There are, however, some gems that can be polished when we are alone.

 I used to wonder why people wanted to climb mountains especially considering all the dangers involved.
 Now I can see it as overcoming a great challenge or obstacle.
 Isn’t that what we do daily?
 Aren’t you overcoming challenges and obstacles, sometimes wondering what your next step will be?

 When we are alone it seems as if even God has forsaken us.
 We fail to realize, as Oswald Chambers put it, “God will keep narrowing us in until He gets us alone.”
 In those times He reveals to us why He needs our attention.
-If we want to truly hear Him, we must be quiet and still.
-Then He will reveal Himself.
+If we want to truly hear God, we must be quiet and still.
 Oswald Chambers also said,

 “When God gets us alone by affliction, heartbreak, or temptation, by disappointment, sickness, or by thwarted affection, by a broken friendship, or by a new friendship-when He gets us absolutely alone, and we are dumbfounded, and cannot ask one question, then He begins to expound.”